Netflix and device both freeze

 Reinstall the Netflix app

-Uninstalling the app will remove any TV shows and movies downloaded on your device and sign you out of your account.
+These steps will remove any TV show or movie downloads saved on your device and sign you out of your Netflix account.

 If you're on your Android phone or tablet, open the Netflix page in the Play Store, tap Uninstall, then tap Install.